kyle-lt/GarageSale/README.md

 ## Quick Start
 ### Prerequisites
 In order to run this project, you'll need:
+- Docker
+- Docker Compose
-- Docker Compose (supporting Compose file version 3.2+)
+> __Note:__  The Docker versions must support Docker Compose File version 3.2+

 ### Steps to Run
 1. Clone this repository to your local machine.
 2. Configure the `.env` file in the root project directory.